AusDTO/gov-au-ui-kit/BROWSER-SUPPORT.md

 * JavaScript and CSS not necessarily required.

 As we perform browser testing we will provide component-specific documentation.
 This will specify what is critical and what provides advanced functionality.

-## Advanced support

-* All (or most) documented features.
-* Advanced functionality and behaviour.
-* Advanced design using JavaScript and CSS.

 ## Principles